kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 | Workload | `podspecworkloads.standard.oam.dev` | Yes | New in KubeVela |
 | Trait | `route.standard.oam.dev` | Yes | New in KubeVela |

-CRDs and Controllers in the table from 'OAM Runtime' are exactly the same ones in `oam-kubernetes-runtime`.
+CRDs and Controllers in the table from 'OAM Runtime' are exactly the same to those in `oam-kubernetes-runtime`.
 So in KubeVela we have added 4 more new CRDs with controller.

 ### Option 1: You want only Pure OAM Runtime by using vela-core with No additional traits and workloads.